rchevallier/jarchi-lib/doc/Colormap reapply.md

 It is so possible for the user to reapply the color scheme associated to this selected property without going thru the **Wizard**, by launching the script `Colormap/Reapply to selected view.ajs`.

-For instance, when some property values has been changed in model, and you want to recolorize the associated visual element according to the property values.
+For instance, when some values for this property has been changed in model, and you want to recolorize the associated visual elements with the new/updated property values.

 This script will automatically defer to the **Wizard** in the following cases: